Which of the Following Is Not a Web Browser?

 Q: Are “WebView” components browsers?

 A: They are rendering components, not full browsers.
-They lack extensions, sandboxing, and many security features Small thing, real impact.
-No workaround needed..
+They lack extensions, sandboxing, and many security features.

 Q: Why do some tutorials list “Postman” under “browsers”?

 A: It’s a miscategorization.
-Postman is an API client; it can display JSON responses nicely, but it doesn’t render HTML pages It's one of those things that adds up.
-That's the whole idea..
+Postman is an API client; it can display JSON responses nicely, but it doesn’t render HTML pages.

 So there you have it.
-Which means the next time someone throws a list at you—Chrome, Edge, cURL, Firefox, Postman, Safari—just run through the checklist, spot the lack of a rendering engine, and you’ll instantly know that cURL and Postman are the impostors.
-Because of that, knowing the difference saves you from wasted clicks, security headaches, and the occasional embarrassed silence in a meeting.
+Knowing the difference saves you from wasted clicks, security headaches, and the occasional embarrassed silence in a meeting.
+Still, the next time someone throws a list at you—Chrome, Edge, cURL, Firefox, Postman, Safari—just run through the checklist, spot the lack of a rendering engine, and you’ll instantly know that cURL and Postman are the impostors.
 Happy browsing (or not‑browsing)!